RavenDB vs MongoDB

 • Queries are faster as they run on automatically created indexes, not raw data.

-• Client-side caching to make things ever faster.
+• Multiple layers of client-side caching to make things ever faster.

-• Multi-master architecture makes choosing new cluster leaders instant when nodes fail.
+• Multi-master architecture makes choosing new cluster leaders instant when a node fails.

 RavenDB and MongoDB were both started around 2009 and on the surface, they are quite similar.
 Document databases using JSON with focus on performance, scalability and a modern approach for database design.